 Every six years, delegates from five continents, currently 14 Provinces or Units in the Congregation (September 2014), participate in a General Chapter to formulate broad policy, to give new direction to the religious community and to elect a Congregational Leadership Team.
 The members of the CLT are elected to serve for six years.
 They govern the Congregation and move forward or implement the directions and policies set by the membership at the General Chapter.

-These members of the Congregational Leadership Team assumed responsibility for the Congregation of the Sisters of Notre Dame de Namur on December 12, 2014.
-With their collective experience in spirituality, theology, formation, education, catechetics, liturgy, health and pastoral care, the Team leads more than 1,300 Sisters on five continents: Africa, Asia, Europe, Latin America and North America.
+With their collective experience in spirituality, theology, formation, education, catechetics, liturgy, health and pastoral care, the Team unites and leads more than 1100 Sisters on five continents: Africa, Asia, Europe, Latin America and North America.

-In 1804, St. Julie Billiart, foundress of the Sisters of Notre Dame de Namur, established a strong central government for the new religious congregation.
+The Congregation of the Sisters of Notre Dame de Namur is celebrating 50 Years of Sainthood (see link).
+Pope Paul VI canonized our foundress, St. Julie Billiart, at the Vatican in Rome, Italy on June 22, 1969.
+Julie’s entire life showed her call by God to holiness.
+In 1804, St. Julie established a strong central government for the new Religious Congregation.
 She was the first leader of the Congregation, formerly called a Superior General.
 She sent Sisters to serve in schools in France and Belgium.
 In the years following her death, Sisters were sent all over the world from the motherhouse in Namur, Belgium.
 As the Congregation grew, smaller governmental regions (called Units or Provinces) became distinct geographical regions.
-Today, the Units retain a high degree of autonomy, as well as have responsibility for the support of their members and for funding their works.
+Today, the Units retain a high degree of autonomy, as well as have responsibility for the support of their members and for funding their ministries.
 The Congregation as a whole contributes to the support of unfunded and underfunded Notre Dame Ministries worldwide.

 Casa Generalizia delle Suore di Nostra Signora di Namur